kamenco/battle/README.md

 # GAME EXPLANATION

-The computer will generate 5 ships on a board and then the player will guess where those 5 ships are located.
+This is one player game, and it has only two boards.
+The computer generates five ships on the HIDDEN_BOARD and the player guesses ships location on the GUESS_BOARD.
+Each ships takes only one cell.
+Only the GUESS_BOARD is visible to the player.
+After ten turns the game is over.

 The player has one board GUESS_BOARD, where he will make his guesses.
 The hit ship will be marked with X on the GUESS_BOARD (Player's board).
 The miss will be marked with hifen -
 The other board HIDDEN_BOARD is where the computer will generate randomly 5 ships, each in one cell.